 from machine import Pin from utime import sleep_ms user_led = Pin('PA5', Pin.OUT) while True: user_led.on() sleep_ms(1000) user_led.off() sleep_ms(1000)

 For upload main.py file to microcontroller memory use rshell tool.
 Git repository is avilable here – rshell git repository.
-Another ability to access memory and save our main.py file with example code is use uPyCraft Tool.
-We recommend the use of rshell because it can sometimes have problems with uploading large files.
+Another ability to access memory and download our main.py file with example code is use uPyCraft Tool.
+We recommend the use of rshell because uPyCraft Tool has sometimes problems with uploading large files.

 After installed rshell use system terminall and three simple command to copy main.py file into system memory on embedded device.
 Command

 connect serial COM6 115200 connecting our device via Serial on Port COM6 with boudrate 115.2k.
 Command